 As a physician group management company, Genesys PHO directly interacts with sensitive patient data through information system management, financial data, and Electronic Medical Records (EMRs).
 Armed with trained staff dedicated to securing the company’s infrastructure, Genesys PHO takes security very seriously.
 A good data center partner should, too, he added.

-When facing a decision to build its own data center or find a vendor partner in 2009, Genesys PHO discovered OTAVA.
+When facing a decision to build its own data center or find a vendor partner, Genesys PHO discovered OTAVA.
 Buchholz was impressed with the OTAVA’s data center security measures and safeguards, multiple generators and back-up system.

 “OTAVA has all the redundancy and power infrastructure,” he said.
 “I sleep relatively comfortable knowing that if there is a power failure, the lights are going to be on here; everything’s going to be running.”